amrmgdy02/Fawry-Task-2/README.md

 - Handling purchase restrictions (showcase books)
 - Removing outdated books

+## Screenshots

+Screenshots of the application output are available in the repository to show the various features and functionality in action.

 ## Requirements

 - Java 8 or higher
-- No external dependencies required
+- No external dependencies